Buy Now →

 Meanwhile, add shredded carrots and parsley to the bowl of a food processor and pulse until smooth.

-Add cauliflower, peas, corn, and garlic to the food processor, a few spoonfuls at a time, and pulse until smooth and well-combined.
+Add cauliflower, peas, corn, and garlic to the food processor, a few spoonfuls at a time, and pulse until smooth, pausing to scrape down the sides of the bowl as necessary.

 Add pulsed vegetable mixture to boiled potatoes.
-With a potato masher or pastry blender, mash potatoes and vegetables until they are the consistency of thick pudding or mashed potatoes.
+With a potato masher or pastry blender, mash potatoes and vegetables until they reach the consistency of thick pudding or mashed potatoes.

 Stir in the egg, followed by the all purpose flour, Parmesan cheese, fine sea salt, ground black pepper, and all of the dried spices.

 Scoop onto prepared tray.
-Spread to distribute evenly, then use your hands to flatten to 1/2-inch thickness.
+Spread to distribute evenly, then use your hands to flatten into a rectangle approximately 10 x 12 inches in size and about 1/2-inch thick.
+Freeze on tray for at least one hour, or until firm enough to cut.*

 Coating and Baking:

-Preheat oven to 425° F / 220° C. Spray half sheet rimmed baking tray with olive oil or nonstick cooking spray.
-Set aside.
+Preheat oven to 425° F (220° C).
+Line a clean half sheet rimmed baking tray with a silicone baking mat.

-With a 2-inch round cutter, cut frozen vegetable mixture into discs.
+With a 1 3/4-inch or 2-inch round cutter, cut frozen vegetable mixture into discs.
 (If you don’t have a cutter, you can use your hands to shape the mixture into small patties.)

 Dip each nugget in the beaten egg white, then toss in breadcrumbs to coat.
-Arrange on prepared tray and spritz lightly with olive oil.
+Arrange on prepared tray.

-Bake for 18-20 minutes, flipping once halfway through the bake time, or until crispy and golden brown on both sides.
+Bake 15-20 minutes, flip with a flat metal spatula, then bake 15-20 minutes more, or until crispy and golden brown on both sides.

-Store leftovers in an airtight container in the refrigerator for up to three days, or freeze in an airtight container for up to one month.
-Reheat in a 400° F / 205° C oven until cooked through.
+Store leftover nuggets in an airtight container in the refrigerator for up to 3 days, or freeze in an airtight container for up to 1 month.
+Reheat in a 400° F (205° C) oven until cooked through.

 *Do NOT skip the freezing step!
 If you try to cut your nuggets immediately, or before they’re fully frozen, you will end up with a mushy mess.
 Freeze for a minimum of one hour before attempting to cut your nuggets.

-Serve veggie nuggets with any of your favorite dipping sauces, such as ketchup, sriracha, ranch dressing, bleu cheese dressing, hummus, or Greek yogurt with a bit of lemon and dill.
+Serve veggie nuggets with any of your favorite dipping sauces, such as ketchup, sriracha, buttermilk ranch dressing, blue cheese dip, hummus, or Greek yogurt with a bit of lemon and dill.

 Find it online: https://bastecutfold.com/easy-baked-veggie-nuggets/